CS-3450-Group-13/frappy/docs/requirement_definition.md

 Functions Available to Cashiers Include:

 1. Customize and Order Drinks on Behalf of a User
-   * Option to Select from All Registered Users
+   * Option to Enter User Email Adress
    * Several Modifiable Preset Options
    * "Build-Your-Own" Option
    * Paid for Using Customer Account Balance